 For example, if you’re interested in medical assisting, you need to learn how to write your résumé or polish interview skills to address the specific wants and needs of a medical assistant recruiter.
 A medical assistant recruiter will be looking for empathy, attention to detail, and clinical assessment skills.

-Some of the standard offerings include résumé writing, mock interviews, coaching on how to dress both for interviews and on the job, externships, networking, career fairs, and alumni support.
+Some of the standard vocational school career service offerings include résumé writing, mock interviews, coaching on how to dress both for interviews and on the job, externships, networking, career fairs, and alumni support.

 Why Career Services Matter